wiertz/tscribe/README.md

 # tscribe
 Tool to facilitate transcription of qualitative interviews.
-It can be used via https://human.geographie.uni-freiburg.de/tscribe/.

 ## Description
 _tscribe_ is a simple web application that facilitates the transcription of audio-recorded interviews.
+It can be used via It can be used via https://human.geographie.uni-freiburg.de/tscribe/ or hosted on any other web server.
 Current features include:
 * Compatibility with foot pedals for audio playback control
 * Adjust playback speed
 * Auto rewind on stop